crosleyzack/daily_wallpaper/README.md

 `task sync` will pull todays wallpaper from the github repository.
 Daily wallpaper should be generated at midnight. `task set` will set the wallpaper as the background (only works as written on gnome).

-Run `task install` to setup pull daily wallpaper on startup and on 6am morning cron.
+Run `task install` to setup pull daily wallpaper on startup.

 ### Use My Own Wallpapers

-To use your own wallpapers and quotes, you can fork the repo change the source `src/sync_wallpaper.sh` pulls the image from.
+To use your own wallpapers and quotes, you can either:

-To run locally only, update `install.sh` to have cron and startup run `src/create_wallpaper.sh` rather than `src/sync_wallpaper.sh`.
-You can grab the code from `task create` to run this in a docker container.
+- fork the repo to change the quotes.json and wallpapers directory
+- pass in custom flags to `create` wallpaper command

 # Quotes Schema